Local

 “That is a key feature of the National Register that ensures historic buildings essentially maintain competitiveness as a means of future investment in the urban core in particular,” Starr said.

-But, given Crown Center’s listing on the national register, those tax credits could be available to give new life to some of its buildings as part of a broader development.
+But, given Crown Center’s listing on the national register, those tax credits could theoretically be available to rehab or give new life to some of its buildings as part of a broader development.

-Among them: the two buildings that make up Hallmark’s headquarters, the zig-zag office building off Pershing Road, and the Westin Hotel.
+Among them: the zig-zag office building off Pershing Road and the Brutalist-style Westin Hotel north of the shopping mall.
 Those buildings are considered “contributing” to Crown Center’s historic nature.

 Proposals and projects receiving tax credits would be subject to review by state or federal officials to make sure that they maintain a historic character.